vindem/vindem.github.io/index.markdown

 ---
 # About

 Hello!
-I am Vincenzo De Maio, Ph.D. from the Vienna University of Technology, Institute of Information Systems Engineering, HPC Group, and from University of Innsbruck, Department of Experimental Physics.
-My supervisor is prof. Ivona Brandic.
+I am Vincenzo De Maio, Ph.D. from the [HPC group](http://hpc.ec.tuwien.ac.at/) of [Vienna University of Technology](http://tuwien.ac.at), Institute of Information Systems Engineering.
+My supervisor is [prof. Ivona Brandic](https://informatics.tuwien.ac.at/people/ivona-brandic).

+My research lies at the intersection between quantum computing and high-performance computing, with the ultimate goal of harnessing potential of quantum computers to address the increasing demands of future scientific applications.
+I am also interested in resource allocation for Cloud-Edge Computing, IoT infrastructures and Blockchain technologies.

 If you want to know more about me, check out my short [Biography](/bio/).
 My publication list, with links to my Scholar, DBLP, and ORCID profile can be found [here](/publications/).